ps-tuebingen-courses/pl1-lecture-notes/src/13-church-encoding/church-encoding.md

 Now we want to illustrate that we can, in principle, bootstrap a full programming language from this small core.
 To do so, we use the technique of Church encoding.
 This means that each datum is represented by its own fold function.

-Church Encoding of Booleans
+## Church Encoding of Booleans

-Let"s" start with booleans and boolean arithmetic.
+Let's start with booleans and boolean arithmetic.

 ```scala mdoc:silent
 val f = Fun("t", Fun("f", "f"))  // false